 The most important thing is the will to start.
 The next steps depend on your environment, your setting, your country....
 There is not THE COMMUNITY that is particularly important for inclusion.
-Inclusion, education and science matter to us as a whole society, it just differs on an individual level.
-For all of us there are different priorities, desires and needs.
+Inclusion, education, and science matter to us as a whole society, it just differs on an individual level.
+For all of us, there are different priorities, desires and needs.
 Some people are privileged and don't have to think about what it means NOT to be able to get an education, because on a structural level there are barriers due to an underlying characteristic.
 Many people do not have the opportunity.
-Where to start depends on your possition and your environment:
+Where to start depends on your position and your environment:

-Policymakers, let's design and implement policies that promote equitable access, foster inclusive environments, and support the development of inclusive science education programs.
+Policymakers, let's design and implement policies that promote equitable access, foster inclusive environments, and support the development of ISE programs.
 By investing in resources, training, and infrastructure, practitioners and communities are empowered to provide engaging and meaningful experiences for students.

-Practitioners, let's expand our pedagogical repertoire, continue with learnings and embrace innovative teaching methods that cater to diverse learning needs.
-Let' work on classrooms where every voice is valued, and every student feels a sense of belonging and empowerment.
+Practitioners, let's expand our pedagogical repertoire, continue with learning and embrace innovative teaching methods that cater to diverse learning needs.
+Let's work on creating classrooms in which every voice is valued and every student feels a sense of belonging and empowerment.

 Communities, let's join hands to break down barriers and celebrate the richness of our collective knowledge.
-By actively engaging in science education initiatives, next generation of scientists, engineers, and innovators are inspired and passionate about exploring the wonders of the scientific world.
+By actively engaging in science educational initiatives, the next generation of scientists, engineers, and innovators are inspired and passionate about exploring the wonders of the scientific world.